nodejs/node/doc/api/http.markdown

 should be used to determine the number of bytes in a given encoding.
 And Node does not check whether Content-Length and the length of the body which has been transmitted are equal or not.

+### response.setTimeout(msecs, callback)

+* `msecs` {Number}
+* `callback` {Function}

+Sets the Socket's timeout value to `msecs`.
+If a callback is provided, then it is added as a listener on the `'timeout'` event on the response object.

+If no `'timeout'` listener is added to the request, the response, or the server, then sockets are destroyed when they time out.
+If you assign a handler on the request, the response, or the server's `'timeout'` events, then it is your responsibility to handle timed out sockets.

 ### response.statusCode